 2.4.3 Member Communications Materials

-Upon request, Contractor shall provide Covered California with at least one (1) copy, unless otherwise specified, of any information Contractor intends to send or make available to all Covered California Enrollees, including, but not limited to, Evidence of Coverage and disclosure forms, Enrollee newsletters, new Enrollee materials, health education materials, and special announcements.
+Upon request, Contractor shall provide Covered California with at least one (1) copy, unless otherwise specified, of any information Contractor intends to send or make available to all Covered California Enrollees, including, Evidence of Coverage and disclosure forms, Enrollee newsletters, new Enrollee materials, health education materials, and special announcements.
 The materials provided to Covered California under this Section will not require prior approval by Covered California before the Contractor distributes such materials; provided, however, that Contractor shall duly evaluate any changes proposed by Covered California with respect to such materials.
 Contractor shall maintain an electronic file that is open to Covered California, or email requested materials to Covered California.
 Such files shall be accessible by Covered California as required by applicable laws, rules and regulations, and as otherwise mutually agreed upon by the parties.

-2.4.4 Mailing Addresses; Other Demographic Information
+2.4.4 Mailing Addresses; Other Enrollment Information

-Contractor shall update an Enrollee’s address and other demographic information on a continuous basis based on information Contractor receives from Covered California.
+Contractor shall update an Enrollee’s address and other enrollment information on a continuous basis based on information Contractor receives from Covered California.

 2.4.5 Evidence of Coverage Booklet on Contractor’s Website